rakia drink

 Flavor Improving

-The reasons to use any of the following options in rakia making might be a taste you don’t like, something it went wrong during the fermentation, improper distillation cuts, or no patience to wait for spirit maturation.
+The reasons to use any of the following options in rakia making might be a taste you don’t like, something that went wrong during the fermentation, improper distillation cuts, or no patience to wait for spirit maturation.

-• Using honey instead of simple syrup, similar to simple syrup, but will add taste to the spirit.
+• Using honey instead of simple syrup, similar to simple syrup, will add taste to the spirit.

-• Coloring
+• Colouring

 • Aromatization of rakia can be done in different ways:

-• by using aromatic fruits as starting material.
+• By using aromatic fruits as starting material.

-• figs – use a few of them (5-7, more it will change the aroma of the spirit) per 700ml, keep it for 3-4 days.
+• Figs – Use a few of them (5-7; more will change the spirit’s aroma) per 700ml, and keep it for 3-4 days.

 Maturation

-• type of cask – oak or cherry
+• Type of cask – oak or cherry

-• Maturation in Glass vessels.
+• Maturation in Glass Vessels.

 Blending